AustinNeil/PSBudgetAllocation/README.md

 # PSBudgetAllocation
-An Incredibly basic Powershell Script that return the way that a paycheck should be budgeted
+An Incredibly basic Powershell Script that returns the way that a paycheck should be budgeted